leoduan/leoduan.github.io/index.md

 # Leo Li Duan

 I'm a statistician working on Generalized Bayes.
-My current interest is to build a new set of probabilitic (aka Bayesian) models that exploit non-parametric Bayes, optimization & graph theory.
+My current interest is to build a new set of probabilistic (aka Bayesian) models that exploit non-parametric Bayes, optimization & graph theory.
 The core application focus is on neuroscience.

 Email: